FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ## Get payment url

-To obtain your payment URL or App ID, simply click on your project within the projects panel.
-This action will take you to the following page:
+To get your payment url or appId, click your project at projects panel, your will see the follwing page:

 ![payment config](https://firebasestorage.googleapis.com/v0/b/paywithcrypto-9283c.appspot.com/o/docImages%2FconfigPayment.png?alt=media&token=4e3b2f05-9ee1-4039-8e4f-dde548712e3e&_gl=1*2f9ns1*_ga*MTgzOTI5ODcyOS4xNjg1MzUzMzA2*_ga_CW55HF8NVT*MTY5NjY2NzA3OC4xNzAuMS4xNjk2NjY3MDg4LjUwLjAuMA..)

-You can find your App ID on the left side (which is essential for SDK integration).
+Your can find your appId at left (which is required for SDK integration).

-Next, on the left, configure your payment parameters.
-After that, click the "Generate URL" button, and you'll notice the payment preview UI updating on the right.
-Additionally, the following URL and iframe code will also be updated.
-You can then use the URL or iframe code for seamless integration with Ocelot Pay.
+Configure your payment params at left, click "Generate url" button the payment preview ui will update at right.
+The follwing url and iframe code will update too.
+Thus you can use the url or iframe code to integrate Ocelot Pay.

 ---

 ## Integration Without SDK

-We strongly advise using the OcelotPay SDK for your integration needs.
-However, if you only need to offer a cryptocurrency payment option for a single product and prefer a more lightweight solution, it's a suitable choice.
+We highly recommend you to use OcelotPay SDK.
+But if you just want to provide a crypto token payment way for single product lightweight integration is a good option.

 ### Integrate using iframe

--   Obtain your payment URL or iframe code as instructed in the previous [guide](#heading-2)
+-   Get your payment url or iframe code by following previous [guide](#heading-2)
--   Customize your iframe using the payment URL or our provided iframe code
+-   Custom your iframe with payment url or based on our iframe code
--   Seamlessly integrate the iframe into your webpage
+-   Integrate iframe into your page

 ### Listen payment result message

-You can receive the payment result by listening for the "message" event from Ocelot Pay.
+You can get payment result by listening "message" event from Ocelot Pay.

 ```
 window.addEventListener("message", (event) => {